argonne-lcf/molan/code/melting_predict_Spark_RF/README.md

 6.)
 Detailed JSON output containing  timing information, model parameters, predictions and multiple regression metrics for the chosen datasets.

-For the production runs, We used up to  8 nodes on Cooley.
+For the production runs, We used up to  8 nodes on [ALCF Cooley](https://www.alcf.anl.gov/support-center/cooley/cooley-system-overview).

 ## The workflow script